maintenance

 Breville machine running cleaning cycle with cloudy water discharging

-Once in cleaning mode:
+Once you’re in cleaning mode:

 1. Press the 2-Cup button (or appropriate button for your model)

-2. The machine will begin pulsing water through
+2. Machine starts pulsing water through

-5. The cycle runs automatically for about 5 minutes
+5. Runs about 5 minutes automatically

 Step 5: Post-Cycle Rinse (Critical!)